Wix vs. WordPress 2023: Key Features Compared

 Modern websites and blogs need much more than any standard web builder offers out of the box.
 That’s why it is crucial that you know how well each of them works with templates and extensions.

 Since there are thousands of themes and plugins to be found just in the free WordPress directory, it is hard to compete with the popular CMS.
 Whatever functionality or niche comes to your mind, you will be able to track down themes and plugins for your site.
 Most of the time, the extensions and templates will be free.

 At some point, you might want to go even further.
 This is where WordPress’ massive community saves the day – there are also thousands of premium plugins and WordPress themes that will get you anything you want.

 WordPress’ default system makes it easy to switch between themes and plugins and customize them in detail.

 Most of them feature export and import options that will help you work with numerous sites as well.

 Wix features hundreds of gorgeous templates that can be quickly assigned to a site.
-All major niches are covered, so you won’t have to worry about finding a template for your unique site.
+All major niches are covered, so you won’t have to worry about finding a template to create your unique site.
 So, whether you’re building a simple blog, hobby site or an official website for your law firm, you’ll have something to work with.

 All templates are responsive, and there is a special mobile editor that will let you customize the site specifically for portable devices.